leopengningchuan/movie-insights/README.md

 - `sklearn`: for modeling

 ### 2. Datasets Used
-This project uses [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/data?status=pending&select=movies_metadata.csv) from Kaggle, which contains metadata for over 45,000 movies, including information on genres, release dates, budgets, revenues, and user ratings.
+This project uses [*The Movies Dataset*](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/data?status=pending&select=movies_metadata.csv) from Kaggle, which contains metadata for over 45,000 movies, including information on genres, release dates, budgets, revenues, and user ratings.
 Additional files such as ratings and credits support deeper analysis and the development of various recommendation models.

-Due to their large file sizes, the following original datasets from the website are not included in the GitHub repository:
-- `links_small.csv`
-- `links.csv`
-- `credits.csv`
-- `movies_metadata.csv`
-- `ratings.csv`
-- `ratings_small.csv`
-- `keywords.csv`

-The `data cleaning.ipynb` notebook generates a cleaned version of datasets, saved as following files in the folder `cleaned_data/`:
-- `movies_cleaned.csv`
-- `movie_metadata_supporting.xlsx`
-- `ratings_small_cleaned.csv`
-- `ratings_cleaned.csv` (Omitted from version control due to size constraints)

-These files serve as standardized and preprocessed datasets for use in subsequent analysis and model development.
+Both raw and cleaned versions of the data are included in the repository under the `original_data/` and `cleaned_data/` directories, respectively.
+For detailed file listings and descriptions, see the [File Structure](#file-structure) section.

 ### 3. Data Cleaning
 To ensure consistency and usability, raw datasets were cleaned and standardized before analysis and modeling.
 This included type conversion, missing value handling, metadata merging, and structured field parsing across multiple files.